 But what about edible glitter?

 While you may not like the idea of eating glitter with your grilled salmon, others are jumping at the chance to eat (and drink) glitter.
-The latest food trend is edible glitter, and several restaurants and breweries are adding it to everything from pizza and beer to lattes and mashed potatoes.
+The latest food trend is edible glitter, and several restaurants and bakeries are adding it to everything from pizza and beer to lattes and pastries.

 And yes, there is a difference between edible glitter and nontoxic glitter used for crafts.
 While regular glitter is composed of plastic and metal, edible glitter mainly consists of sugar, cornstarch, mica-based pigments and other ingredients.
 But just because it's edible, should you really eat it and why would you?